beginning of content

 Can using heroin cause long-term problems?

-People who use heroin regularly have a higher risk of:
+People who use heroin regularly have a higher chance of:

-What if I use other drugs or alcohol together with heroin?
+What if I use other drugs or alcohol with heroin?

 Can I become dependent on heroin?

-In time, some users become tolerant to heroin.
-This means that they need to take larger and larger doses to get the same rush.
-Doing this puts them at higher risk of side effects and overdose.
+In time, you can become tolerant to heroin.
+This means that you need to take larger and larger doses to get the same rush.
+Doing this can also make it easier to accidentally take an overdose.

 How can I stop using heroin?